facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 `sudo apt-get install bless`

+For other machines any standard hex editor such as HxD or Winhex will be fine.

-**John the Ripper** - In the case of units where the passwork is hashed. https://www.openwall.com/john/
+**John the Ripper** - In the case of units where the passwork is hashed.
+You will need the jumbo version to support the Dahua hash type.

+https://www.openwall.com/john/

 Knowledge of commands such as grep and strings.